Revelation Biosciences Inc. An - GuruFocus.com

-SAN DIEGO, July 22, 2022 (GLOBE NEWSWIRE) -- Revelation Biosciences Inc. (NASDAQ: REVB) (the “Company” or “Revelation”), a clinical-stage life sciences company that is focused on the development of immunologic‑based therapies for the prevention and treatment of disease, today announced topline data for its Phase 1b CLEAR clinical study to evaluate the effect of intranasal REVTx-99b on nasal challenge allergen in participants with allergic rhinitis to rye grass pollen.
+SAN DIEGO, July 26, 2022 (GLOBE NEWSWIRE) -- Revelation Biosciences Inc. ( REVB) (the “Company” or “Revelation”), a clinical-stage life sciences company that is focused on the development of immunologic-based therapies for the prevention and treatment of disease, today announced the pricing of a public offering of 8,333,334 shares of its common stock, together with warrants to purchase up to 8,333,334 shares of its common stock at an offering price to the public of $0.60 per share and associated warrant.
+The warrants will have an exercise price of $0.60 per share, are exercisable upon issuance, and will expire five years following the date of issuance.
+The closing of the offering is expected to occur on or about July 28, 2022, subject to the satisfaction of customary closing conditions.

-The primary endpoint to evaluate the effects of REVTx-99b versus placebo on safety and tolerability was met.
-Exploratory endpoints for efficacy were not met.
-This includes no reduction in allergy symptoms (Total Nasal Symptom Score) and no increase in peak nasal inspiratory flow versus placebo.
-The study enrolled two cohorts: one cohort received study drug prior to nasal allergen challenge (the prophylactic cohort) and the second cohort received study drug after the nasal allergen challenge (the treatment cohort).
-The Phase 1b, randomized, double-blind, placebo-controlled, crossover study design was conducted in Australia.
-Revelation management plans to evaluate future development of this and other ongoing programs.
+Roth Capital Partners is acting as sole placement agent for the offering.

+The gross proceeds to the Company from the offering are expected to be approximately $5 million, before deducting the placement agent’s fees and other offering expenses payable by Revelation.
+The Company intends to use the net proceeds from this offering to further the development of REVTx-99b; further development of REVTx-200 and REVTx-300; continue to develop other products and therapies; and fund working capital and general corporate purposes using any remaining amounts.

 About Revelation Biosciences Inc.